Jane Bordeaux: History

 The band was initially formed by four members, including Doron Talmon and Mati Gilad, who met at the Rimon School of Music.
 Their early sound was characterized by a country rock style.
 The name "Jane Bordeaux" was inspired by the names of two horses owned by Talmon's sister.
 At some point, the other two band members dropped out, and just then Amir Zeevi returned from his music studies in New York and joined the duo.
 After Zeevi joined, the band members began playing only acoustic in their shows, due to technical limitations.

 They continued with the acoustic format because, in their words, "it suddenly sounded good, the lyrics were better, and the arrangements still sounded complete," thus abandoning their rock style and focusing on folk-country.
 The acoustic format also helped them maintain their mobility.

 On 20 August 2014, the band's debut single, "Einav", was released.
-About two months later, on 4 October, the band's self-titled debut album, "Jane Bordeaux", was released, funded through a project on the Headstart websit.
+About two months later, on 4 October, the band's self-titled debut album, "Jane Bordeaux", was released, funded through a project on the Headstart website.
 On 20 November of that year, the album's second single, "How Can We Not?", was released.
 The song became a major hit in Israel, topping the Media Forest airplay chart on Galgalatz radio.
 In the annual Galgalatz Hebrew hymn parade, the song ranked tenth.

 This led to the band's success, after becoming a radio hit.
 In late 2015, data was released indicating that the band had been the most played band at Galgalatz for the past year.
 On August 26, 2016, they received a gold album during a performance at the "Zappa Tel Aviv" club.